-After members of all South Wales Clubs (Swansea, Cardiff & Pembrokeshire) met together for the first time in 2007, members agreed to make SWSS their umbrella organisation, set up a constitution in order to be able to open a bank account and apply for a grant for voluntary organisations start ups by the National Lottery.
-With the help of this grant they were then able to set up a website.
+After members of all South Wales Clubs (Swansea, Cardiff & Pembrokeshire) met together for the first time in 2008, members agreed to make SWSS their umbrella organisation, set up a constitution in order to be able to open a bank account and apply for a grant for voluntary organisations start ups by the National Lottery.
+With the help of this grant they were able to set up a website.
 This proved to be a useful tool to publicise their Swiss events in South Wales and attract more members.
 The website also hosts the address and information of the Honorary Consulate in Cardiff.

 The South Wales Swiss Society (SWSS) role:

-- SWSS sends a representative to events when required.
+SWSS sends a representative to events when required.

 Present SWSS officers

-President, Vice President & treasurer
+President, Vice President & Treasurer

 President: Rainer Arnold (Rainer belongs to the Cardiff Swiss)

-Gerry Allin, Swansea, 2007-2012
+Gerry Allin, (founder member) Swansea, 2007-2012

-Ruth Thomas, Swansea, 1997 – 2007
+Ruth Thomas, (founder member) Swansea, 1997 – 2007

-Past SWSS Secretaries
+Past SWSS secretaries & treasurers

-Michele Pettifor, Swansea 2001- 2011
+Michele Pettifor, (secretary) Swansea 2001- 2011

-Pascale Aeschlimann, Cardiff, 2007 – 2009
+Pascale Aeschlimann, (secretary) Cardiff, 2007 – 2009

-Claire Sansom, Cardiff, 2007 – 2011
+Claire Sansom,(secretary) Cardiff, 2007 – 2011